LogicLorenzo/MCRT-cloud/README.md

-# Monte Carlo Ray Tracing For a Collection of Spheres
+# Monte Carlo Ray Tracing For a Collection of Spheres (Work in progress)

 This project implements a Monte Carlo Ray Tracing algorithm that simulates the interaction of photons with a collection of spheres.
 The spheres' properties, including their coordinates and radii, are read from a text file.
 The Monte Carlo Ray Tracing algorithm is a statistical method used to simulate the behavior of photons as they interact with objects.
 This project focuses on modeling the interaction of photons with spheres.